 “This may sound flippant but it’s far from that.
 Dealing with my own challenges has taught me that unwanted negative thought patterns often arrive without notice and often overwhelm us.
 I’ve also learnt that with a little practice we can refocus the mind to embrace life’s challenges with a spirit of acceptance.

 “Life doesn’t always go the way we want but we all have the choice to move forward with positive intention, whether that’s about a health issue, stress, relationships, or deciding to become an activist or not.
 We just have to connect with our authentic self and act accordingly.

 “This mindset has been so helpful to me over the years and I want to share it with everyone, this is why I continue to learn how to the best mindfulness I can be.”

-With these qualifications, I feel confident to teach anyone.
-I’m registered with the British Association for Mindfulness-Based Approaches (BAMBA), and abide by their Good Practice Guidelines.
+Simon is registered with the British Association for Mindfulness-Based Approaches (BAMBA), and abides by their Good Practice Guidelines.

 Simon’s teaching experience began in 2012 and he’s guided hundreds of people to live more mindfully with stress and anxiety.